 Communities differ from typical surveys in that respondents commit to intermittent participation for a period of time.
 For instance, if you wanted to track growth in a particular area of the SaaS space, you could configure a community of users and potential users, and do a monthly survey on budget, forecasting, pain points, and spend to these users.
 The respondents won’t change over time, but their spend and budget will.
 A community will reflect only this change, ensuring that historical data is accurate and controlled.

 Communities require an upfront investment in finding the ideal respondents over time.
-Unlike consumer surveys, ensuring that your respondents will remain engaged and are also a perfect fit for your respondent criteria is paramount.
+Unlike consumer surveys, ensuring that your respondents will remain engaged and fit your respondent criteria is paramount.
 The data you get will only be as good as the people who give it to you.

 Because of this, many enterprises turn to providers who aren’t restricted to a panel.
 Instead they have an open network.
 NewtonX uses its AI-powered knowledge graph to find extremely precise matches for your needs.
-Professionals are then screened to ensure their responses will be valuable and accurate — both now and over time.
+We then screen professionals to ensure their responses will be valuable and accurate — both now and over time.
 When done correctly, this can become an extremely powerful resource.
 You have the exact group you’re targeting, often a very niche population (e.g. the top 200 buyers of media in the US), and with everything staying equal, you can measure only changes that occur over time.

-How to use a community: the 3 most compelling use cases
+How to use a research community: the 3 most compelling use cases

 Customer data – Voice of Customer

 Tracking the voice of the customer over time is a powerful resource for forecasting and product development.
 By tracking customer budget, spend, trust in partners (scale of 1-10), and forecasting for the space, you can get ahead of your customers and reduce churn.